A guide to have a planned approach to digital marketing (beyond random posts and ads).

 The topic at a glance:

-In 2025, digital success for small businesses isn’t about being everywhere.
+Digital success for small and medium businesses (SMBs) isn’t about being everywhere.
 It’s about being consistent, human and strategic where it counts.

-Running a small or medium business today takes immense adaptability and grit and brings steep learning curves.
-Between managing daily operations and serving customers, finding time (and money) for marketing often feels impossible.
-Add in websites, social media, Google Ads, email and SEO, and it can get overwhelming fast.
+Running a startup or a small business today takes immense adaptability and grit.
+Along with those, it brings steep learning curves.
+Between managing daily operations and serving customers, finding time (and money) for marketing often feels overwhelming.
+And if we add in websites, social media, Google Ads, email and SEO to that, it can get out of control fast.

 The Chartered Institute of Marketing recently noted in their insight on Top 5 Marketing Challenges for 2025 (and how to overcome them) that, “With more data than ever before pumping through digital platforms, finding ways to interpret and draw insight from these data streams is vital, particularly in the current regulatory landscape.”